What to expect on your visit to Brimham Rocks

 Car park £6 for 4 hours, £9 per day.
 Minibuses £12 (booking essential), motorhomes (6m and over) £12, coaches (booking essential) £18, motor cycles free.

-Please wear a face covering when using the toilets.
+We recommend that you continue to wear a face covering when using the toilets.
 They're open every day from 10am-4pm and have been reduced to a unisex offer.
 There's also an accessible toilet.
 Please follow the signs as there's a one-way system in place.

 The kiosk is open every day 10:00am - 4pm, and serves hot & cold drinks and light snacks.
 Please follow the signs as there's a one-way system in place.